 R.4.1.1 On cancellation of an appointment, the appointment should be removed from the advisor’s calendar as well as the application’s calendar.

 R4.2.The application allows advisors to manage and update their time slots in the calendar.

+R4.3.
+The application shall allow advisors to swap appointments with other advisors

 R4.4.
 The application shall allow the advisor to manage and edit advising types.